KDE/documentation-develop-kde-org/content/hig/style/writing/labels.md

 -   Craft labels based on user goals and tasks, not on the underlying technology.
--   Keep labels short; be aware that
-    `translated <localization>`{.interpreted-text role="doc"} English
-    text can expand up to 50% in some languages.
+-   Keep labels short; be aware that [translated](../localization) English text can expand up to 50% in some languages.
--   \...But don\'t shorten your labels to the point of losing meaning.
+-   ...But don't shorten your labels to the point of losing meaning.
 A three-word label that provides clear information is better than a one-word label that is ambiguous or vague.
 Try to find the fewest possible words to satisfactorily convey the meaning of your label.
 -   Use the default systemwide font, size, and styling.
-Avoid using bold or italic text in controls\' labels.
+Avoid using bold or italic text in controls' labels.
 Nonstandard styling is only ever appropriate for title or header text, and even then, must be used sparingly to avoid overwhelming the content.
 -   When the label is associated with another control, like a line edit,